paramendula/bred/README.md

 ## BRED

-**Bred is a programming language and powerful tool for working with other programming languages.**
+**Bred is a programming language which uses C as an interemediate language.**

 **Currently under active development.
 No documentation will be available until first full release.**